Bernardo-MG/querydsl-example/src/site/markdown/usage.md

 # Usage

-The project is meant to be an example showcasing JPA entities and queries.
+The project is meant to be an example showcasing QueryDSL queries.

 There are some tests included to verify that these work as expected, and can be run with the verify command: